 In his fourth season with the club, Suárez owns the second best scoring mark in franchise history in goals with 26 goals scored.
-He is 4-4 is his career as a penalty kick taker and only Sammy Ochoa has more PK goals in club history with five.
+He is 5-5 is his career as a penalty kick taker, tied for the most in franchise history with Sammy Ochoa.
 However, Suárez is the only player to convert four attempts at a 100% conversion pct.

 Suárez is the only player in Tulsa history with a goal scored in four consecutive matches.